anerv/cycling_data_quality/README.md

 **Our code is free to use and repurpose under the [CC BY-SA 4.0 license](https://creativecommons.org/licenses/by-sa/4.0/)**

 [^1]: We use the word 'feature' to refer to a network edge.
 Each row in the network edge geodataframes thus represents one feature.

+[^2]: I.e., the notebooks for loading respectively OSM and reference data must be run *before* the corresponding intrinsic analysis notebook is run, but running the OSM notebooks can be done without running the reference notebooks and vice versa.